kakoyla/mpr-tracker/README.md

    - Click on player numbers to mark them as active for the current play.
    - Use the "Load Lineup" feature to quickly select a pre-defined group of players.
    - Click "Save Play" to record the current set of active players.
+   - Click "Undo Last Play" to reverse the most recently saved play, for correcting errors, adapting to last-minute changes, or adjusting for flags on the play.

 3. **View Team MPR**:
    - Check the progress of each player towards their minimum play requirement.